kghq/RemindAir25/README.md

 Total time
 Cycles left
 Collumn of timers (maybe disappear one by one as the last cycle closes, so in the end no timer is shown?)
+Label for the current and next breath phase (and Prepare, and End, like Starting in... and Done) Summary in the future.

 Sound when done.
 Disappear the clock when done, some nicer screen in the end.
 Animations.